 If you are 15 - 21 years old and have attended, at least, one year of high school, a Transfer School might be for you.
 Transfer Schools are small, academically rigorous high schools designed for students who have dropped out of high school or have fallen behind.
 Review this directory for locations and contact a Transfer School to learn how to set-up an interview for admission.

 If you are 17.5 - 21 years old, have attended four years of high school, and have, at least 17 credits, a Young Adult Borough Center could be for you.
 Young Adult Borough Centers (YABCs) offer evening classes where students earn all their high school graduation requirements.
 Students take classes at the YABC and graduate with a diploma from their home school.
 Review this directory and the YABC page for eligibility requirements and the process for enrolling.

-Students at some Transfer Schools and at all Young Adult Borough Centers have the opportunity to participate in an engagement and support component called Learning to Work which offers in-depth job readiness, career exploration, and student support services designed to prepare students to succeed through high school to college and careers.
+Students at some Transfer Schools and at all Young Adult Borough Centers have the opportunity to participate in an engagement and support component called Learning to Work which offers in-depth support services, college and career preparation and paid internships to help them succeed in high school and beyond.